matijakolaric-com/django-music-publisher/docs/installation.rst

 Installation and Configuration
 ******************************

-Django Music Publisher can be installed either as a Django app, or as a stand-alone project.
+Django-Music-Publisher can be installed either as a Django app, or as a stand-alone project.

 There is a specialised commercial application PaaS `DMP Guru <https://dmp.guru/>`_ that simplifies the process for a moderate subscription fee.

-Installing Django Music Publisher (Standalone Deployment)
+Installing Django-Music-Publisher (Standalone Deployment)
 ===============================================================================

 You can only install this project on a system that has Python 3 pre-installed.
 Supported versions are 3.5, 3.6 and 3.7.